 By 1657, Richard Seager had become a substantial property holder in Hartford and was admitted as a Freeman of Connecticut in May 1657.

-Early in 1662, Rebecca Greensmith was accused of being a witch by a young woman named Ann Cole.
-When a special day of prayer was held for her, the young woman also denounced Elizabeth Seager, who immediately responded that the accusation was nothing but a lot of “hodgepodge.”
-Though Elizabeth was no doubt indignant, it wasn’t safe to have characterized Ann’s hysterical ravings that way.
+Early in 1662, a young woman named Ann Cole accused Rebecca Greensmith of being a witch.
+When a special day of prayer was held for her, the young woman also denounced Elizabeth Seager, who immediately responded that the accusation was a lot of “hodgepodge.”
+Though Elizabeth was undoubtedly indignant, it was unsafe to characterize Ann’s hysterical ravings that way.

-Goodwife Miggat, also added accusations of her own, claiming that Seager had appeared in the night to her, striking her in the face and preventing her from waking her husband, before flying away.
+Goodwife Miggat also added accusations of her own, claiming that Seager had appeared in the night to her, striking her in the face and preventing her from waking her husband before flying away.

 In the meantime, Rebecca Greensmith was jailed for suspicion of being a witch.
-During questioning, she stated that she, along with Elizabeth Seager, Mary Barnes, Andrew, and Mary Sanford, and William and Goody Ayres had danced with the devil in the woods.
+During questioning, she stated that she, along with Elizabeth Seager, Mary Barnes, Andrew and Mary Sanford, and William and Goody Ayres, had danced with the devil in the woods.
 Another man named Robert Sterne also accused Elizabeth, stating that he had seen her and two other women dancing in the woods with two black creatures and cooking mysterious concoctions in black kettles.

 As the gossip and rumors continued to fly, more people made accusations, and on January 6, 1663, Elizabeth was indicted for witchcraft.
 On the same date, Mary Barnes was also indicted.